dbbvitor/gramophone-spotify-pipeline/README.md

 ## Contributing

 Contributions are very welcome.
 Tests can be run with tox, please ensure the coverage at least stays the same before you submit a pull request.
-License

-Distributed under the terms of the `Apache 2.0` license, "Gramophone" is free and open source software
+Distributed under the terms of the `Apache 2.0` license, "Gramophone" is free and open source software.

 If you encounter any problems, please file an issue along with a detailed description.